American Women Won the Right to Vote After the Suffrage Movement Became More Diverse. That’s No Coincidence

 History of the suffrage movement in America did not always give the WHOLE STORY; it either minimized or left out entirely the efforts of African American and other women of color who were involved.
 Although the suffrage movement grew out of the Abolitionist movement in the 1840s with Elizabeth Cady Stanton and Susan B Anthony in common cause with with Sojourner Truth (all pictured above), that coalition began to fray after the Civil War and after African American men got the right to vote with passage of the 15th Amendment.
 As the fight for the woman's vote renewed in earnest in the 1870s, many African American women's achievements were not included in the march toward 1920.

 So, as we approach the Centennial of women getting the right to vote, we want to bring out all of the stories of the suffrage movement in America, including the founding of the League of Women Voters in 1920.
-On this page are League, newspaper and other commentary from various media that highlight the struggles of African American Women to be included and recognized in the movement.
+On this page are League, newspaper and other commentary from various media that highlight the struggles of African American women and other people of color to be included and recognized in the movement.
 The Smithsonian National Portrait Gallery in D.C. has dedicated an entire exhibit to these women who were mostly left out of the story.
 See the Centennial page for info on that exhibit entitled "Votes for Women: A Portrait of Persistence".

 Also, the National Archives presented a panel discussion on African American Women in the Suffrage Movement and the Battle for the Vote on September 12, in the William G. McGowan Theater of the National Archives as part of the "Rightfully Hers" exhibit (See the Centennial page for info on that exhibit).